 You'll need the reciever to be in a position that gives you good access to the area.
 The obvious option is them on all fours, with you kneeling behind them.

 You can also ask them to lie on their back, with a cushion under the bum to give you a better angle, or face-sitting (see above).

 69ing also works well for rimming, or the receiver can kneel on a sofa, while the giver sits or kneels on the floor.

 Drizzle a generous helping of flavoured lube on those sweet spots for lip-smacking oral action.

 Create a deep-throat feeling by adding this mini stroker to the mix when you're giving head.

-For safer, tastier oral, try a condom covered in cola, bubblegum or chocolate-flavoured lube.
+For safer, tastier oral, try a condom flavoured like bubblegum, strawberry sundae or chocolate.